formkit/docs-content/getting-started/your-first-form.md

   file="_content/examples/guides/your-first-form/character-group-attributes/example.vue">
 </example>

+## Going deeper

 And that is it!
 We could stop here for an introduction on how forms and inputs work with FormKit.
-However, let's keep going to make sure we fully understand some core features and tips that may take your forms to the next level.
+However, let's add some UX enhancements and use that to expose ourselves to additional concepts and features that you can use to take your forms to the next level.

 ## Updating values based on another input